Similarity-preserving Image-image Domain Adaptation for Person Re-identification: Proposed Method

-Then, we describe \textbf{domain dissimilarity}.
-For generators $G$ and $F$, we also define two types of negative training pairs: 1) $G(x^{s})$ and $x^{t}$, 2) $F(x^{t})$ and $x^{s}$.
+\begin{itemize} \item \emph{self similarity.} Suppose two samples denoted as $x^{s}$ and $x^{t}$ come from the source domain and target domain, respectively.
+Given $G$ and $F$, we define two positive pairs: 1) $x^{s}$ and $G(x^{s})$, 2) $x^{t}$ and $F(x^{t})$.
+In either image pair, the two images contain the same person; the only difference is that they have different styles.
+In the learning procedure, we encourage SiaNet M to pull these two images close. \item \emph{domain dissimilarity.} For generators $G$ and $F$, we also define two types of negative training pairs: 1) $G(x^{s})$ and $x^{t}$, 2) $F(x^{t})$ and $x^{s}$.
 This design of negative training pairs is based on the prior knowledge that datasets in different re-ID domains have entirely different sets of IDs.
 Thus, a translated image should be of a different ID from any target image.
 In this manner, the network M pushes two dissimilar images away.
 Training pairs are shown in Fig. \ref{fig:carton}.
-Some positive pairs are also shown in (a) and (d) of each column in Fig. \ref{samples}.
+Some positive pairs are also shown in (a) and (d) of each column in Fig. \ref{samples}. \end{itemize}

 \textbf{Overall objective of SPGAN.} The overall objective function of SPGAN can be written as,

 where the first two losses belong to the CycleGAN formulation \cite{cycle}, the parameters $\beta$ and $\gamma$ control the relative importance of the identity loss of CycleGAN and the proposed contrastive constraint.
 In other words, the contrastive loss induced by SiaNet imposes a new constraint on the GAN system.
 The optimization process of SPGAN is,